sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 ### 2.2.1 Monitoring Critical Processes
-Monit has implemented the mechanism to monitor whether a process is running or not.
+Monit natively implements a mechanism to monitor whether a process is running or not.
 In detail, Monit will periodically read the target processes from configuration file and try to match those process with the processes tree in Linux kernel.